Eugene Sawyer

 Eugene Sawyer Jr. (September 3, 1934 – January 19, 2008) was an American businessman, educator, and politician.
-Sawyer was selected as the 53rd Mayor of Chicago, Illinois after the sudden death of then–mayor Harold Washington, serving from December 2, 1987 until April 24, 1989.
+Sawyer was selected by the Chicago City Council as the 53rd Mayor of Chicago, Illinois after the sudden death of then–mayor Harold Washington.
+Sawyer served for the remainder of the term, from December 2, 1987 until April 24, 1989.
 A member of the Democratic Party, Sawyer was an alderman, and the second African-American to serve as mayor of Chicago.

 Early life and career

 Born to Bernice and Eugene Sawyer Sr. in Greensboro, Alabama, the oldest of six children, Sawyer spent summer vacations in Chicago with his aunt during his childhood.
 Sawyer attended Alabama State University, where he joined the Alpha Phi Alpha fraternity.
-During college, Sawyer and other members of his fraternity provided security for Martin Luther King Jr. during the 1955 Montgomery bus boycott.
 He graduated from Alabama State in 1956 with bachelor's degree in chemistry.
 He had a brief stint as a chemistry and mathematics teacher in Prentiss, Mississippi, before moving to Chicago to do laboratory work in 1957.
 Shortly after moving to Chicago, Sawyer took a job in Chicago’s Department of Water, where he worked from 1959 until 1971.
 While working for the city's water department, Sawyer became involved with the Sixth Ward Regular Democratic organization and the Young Democrats (YD) through family friends, becoming the organization president and financial secretary in October 1968.

 Chicago Alderman (1971–1987)

-In February 1971, Sawyer was elected Alderman of Chicago's 6th Ward.
+In February 1971, Sawyer was elected Alderman of Chicago's 6th ward.
 By 1987, he was the longest-serving black alderman on the Chicago City Council.
 The sudden death of Mayor Harold Washington created a vacancy at city hall.
 With David Duvall Orr serving as interim mayor, the city council met to select a permanent successor as mayor.
 Washington's supporters in the city council split, with some supporting Alderman Sawyer, but most voting for Timothy C. Evans.
 The City Council elected Sawyer mayor in a tumultuous and lengthy meeting.
 Having received the majority of votes from the council’s white aldermen, Sawyer faced accusations of "selling out" to the white community, which led to protests from Evans’ supporters.